-Introduction: Bhaktapur city day tour
+Introduction: Bhaktapur City Day tour

-The Bhaktapur City Day Tour offered by Holiday Tours Nepal invites visitors to explore one of Nepal's most attractive and historically rich cities.
+Bhaktapur City Day Tour offered by Holiday Tours Nepal invites visitors to explore one of Nepal's most attractive and historically rich cities.
 This immersive experience transports guests to an ancient period, where every brick roadway and architectural marvel tells a tale.
-Bhaktapur, also known as Bhadgaon, meaning “City of Rice”, is a charming and beautiful city with a rich history rooted in both Hinduism and Buddhism.
+Bhaktapur, also known as Bhadgaon, meaning “The City of Rice”, is a charming and beautiful city with a rich history rooted in Hinduism and Buddhism.

 - Siddhi Laxmi Temple: Three-story structure dedicated to Siddhi Laxmi, a manifestation of goddess Laxmi.